yenchunnnn/personal-website/content/event/example/index.md

 This paper is largely based on my master's thesis ---

-> Chen, Y. C., & Lee, Y. C. (accepted).
+> Chen, Y. C., & Lee, Y. C. (in press).
 Love in Everyday Social Interactions Matters: Positivity Resonance Accumulates Meaning in Life. *Chinese Journal of Psychology.* (TSSCI)

 What I've done in this research: